Machine-learned interatomic potential for titanium carbide MXenes: Application to ion irradiation simulations: Results and discussion

 Finally, large-scale simulations benefit from good computational speed.
-By design, this is a key strength of tabGAP, compared to many other ML potentials that may be orders of magnitude slower than traditional analytical interatomic potentials~\cite{zuo_performance_2019}.
-We benchmarked the speed of the tabGAP compared to the analytical Tersoff potential~\cite{plummer_bondorder_2022} and found that tabGAP is 20--40\% slower than Tersoff depending on MXene thickness (70--135 katom-steps/s).
+By design, this is a key strength of tabGAP, compared to many other ML potentials that may be orders of magnitude slower than traditional analytical interatomic potentials~\cite{zuo_performance_2020}.
+We benchmarked the speed of the tabGAP compared to the analytical Tersoff potential~\cite{plummer_bondorder_2022} and found that tabGAP is 20--40\% slower than Tersoff depending on MXene thickness (70--135 kiloatom-steps/s).
 This makes the tabGAP efficient enough for simulations of large length scales, long time scales, or extensive statistics.
-The speed is measured for MXenes of thickness $n=1$ to $n=3$ and planar size $10\times10$ unit cells in MD simulations with LAMMPS on a single CPU node (AMD Ryzen 7 Pro 5750G).
+The speed was measured for MXenes of thickness $n=1$ to $n=3$ and planar size $10\times10$ unit cells in MD simulations with LAMMPS (version 10 Sep 2025) on a single CPU node (AMD Ryzen 7 Pro 5750G).
+The tests were done with the same standard LAMMPS compilation for both potentials and with default neighbor list settings, 10 K initial temperature, $NVE$ ensemble, and 200 time steps.
 The speed difference between tabGAP and Tersoff is due to the shorter interaction range of the Tersoff potential.
-When artificially extending the cutoff range of the Tersoff potential to that of tabGAP, tabGAP becomes 50--80\% faster than Tersoff.
+This was confirmed by artificially extending the cutoff range of the Tersoff potential to that of tabGAP, after which tabGAP becomes 50--80\% faster than Tersoff.